vwkd/code-web/README.md

 ## Contributing

-Contributions are welcome, however they must be of high quality and fit the bullet point writing style.
+Contributions are welcome.
 For a detailed style guide see [CONTRIBUTING](CONTRIBUTING.md).